Skip to main content

 Do you take insurance?

 I do not take insurance.
 However, you will be provided with invoice receipts that you can use with insurance companies or educational funding sources.
+Check with your insurance company about using HSA and FSA accounts to pay for coaching.

 My child is a little disorganized about school but may not be categorized as having Executive Function weakness.
 Can you help with that?